 Why is Two-Person CPR Useful?

 Two-person CPR is ideal whenever possible.
 This is primarily because administering high-quality chest compressions can be exhausting.
 To offer effective chest compressions, you must push down on the chest at a depth of about 2 inches or ⅓ the depth of the chest.
 This can be a very tiring experience, and people can get worn out quickly.
 In fact, according to an article published by the National Institutes of Health, most people experience fatigue and begin offering shallow compressions after only 1 minute of high-quality chest compressions.

 Thus, it can be very helpful to have another person assisting in CPR so that chest compressions can be steadily continued while waiting for emergency first responders.

 Two-person CPR frees up one person to obtain an automated external defibrillator (AED) and call for emergency assistance while CPR procedures are being performed.

 To perform two-person CPR, follow these guidelines:

 - The first person on the scene should immediately begin offering chest compressions and rescue breaths.
-But make sure someone has already called 911 as well.
+But make sure someone calls 911 as well.
 The first responder should follow a pattern of 30 chest compressions and 2 rescue breaths.
 Chest compressions should be administered at a rate of approximately 100-120 compressions per minute.
 Additionally, chest compressions should be counted out loud to ensure accuracy and clarity.

 - The second person should obtain an automated external defibrillator AED if available, while the first is administering CPR.
 Additionally, the second person should call 911 for emergency assistance or designate someone specific to do so.